adswerve/gcp-sftp-server-for-ga4-data-import-terraform/README.md

 Note: `.gitignore` has been set to ignore these files.

+## Debugging the Startup Script
+Open the VM via SSH in Compute Engine and run this command: `sudo grep "startup-script" /var/log/syslog` Check the SSH logs with this command: `sudo tail -f /var/log/auth.log` Check the public key file with this command: `sudo cat /home/sftpuser/.ssh/authorized_keys`

 ## TODO:
 - make sure key authentication works for GA4 and for end user
 - write documentation